A Highly Speculative Chronology of William Shakespeare’s Life & Times

 A law is passed this year prohibiting the performance of plays in innyards like the one at the Cross Keys on Gracechurch Street, which had been a favorite of the Chamberlain’s Men.

 Romeo & Juliet

 ?
-Starring Burbage as Romeo and possibly featuring Shakespeare as either Friar Laurence or Mercutio
+Starring Burbage as Romeo, Will Kemp as Peter, and possibly featuring Shakespeare as either Friar Laurence or Mercutio

 The Merchant of Venice